mads94i5/FootballStandings/README.md

 ### Rule/Error Help
 The application runs and prints standings after each round of a league.\

-Depending on your OS setup, you may run into a file permission error when re-running the application.\ Simply delete the .txt files inside the test subfolders manually and re-run the application.
+Depending on your OS setup, you may run into a file permission error on consecutive runs of the application.\ Simply delete the .txt files inside the test subfolders manually and re-run the application.